anytizer/universal-receiver.php/README.md

 ##### json:
 The data into json format

-This is a work in progress, and the cocept/idea is made public hoping that it helps you to push data to the websites.
+This is a work in progress, and the cocnept/idea is made public hoping that it helps you to push data to the websites.
 The server php infrastructure source code will be pushed when it is tested.
-Client side demo application can be written in many languages mostly like, python, c#, php.
+Client side demo application can be written in many languages mostly like, python ([requests](https://docs.python-requests.org/en/latest/)), c# (Resthsarp), php (@anytizer/relay.php).

+If you believe this application is useful to you and needs and advancement, please leave me a message.